FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

-Let a binary variable, $A_t \in \left\{0,1\right\}$, denote whether the area's model mixes with its adjacent model at step $ t $, which is predetermined by the network topology of SGINs.
-Let $\alpha$ denote the model mixing ratio of adjacent areas.
-Then, the model of device $ j \in \mathcal{N}_i$ at step $ t $ can be expressed as

 Fig. \ref{fig:K_delta} provides an example of how models from four regions are mixed.
-Here, red, blue, yellow, and green stars are SCF satellites that carry the latest models from four areas, i.e., A, B, C, and D, respectively, and will perform model mixing upon reaching the next serving area.
-Gray satellites are non-SCF satellites and can also act as parameter servers when an area is not covered by an SCF satellite.
-Their participation leads to model staleness when mixing.
-Algorithm \ref{alg:FedMeld} shows the procedure of FedMeld, and the details are as follows. \begin{enumerate} \item At the beginning of a mix cycle, users in each area and their serving (nearest) SCF satellite execute $ K $ global rounds cooperatively until the handover happens.
-Specifically, when a global round starts, the SCF satellite selects a set of participating clients to conduct $ E $ local iterations.
-Then, the satellite collects the uploaded models from these users, runs FedAvg, and broadcasts the averaged model back to users.
+The procedure of FedMeld is presented below. \begin{enumerate} \item At the beginning of a mix cycle, users in each area and their serving (nearest) SCF satellite execute $ K $ global rounds cooperatively until the handover happens.
+Within each global round, the SCF satellite selects a set of participating clients to conduct $ E $ local iterations, collects the uploaded models from these users, runs FedAvg, and broadcasts the averaged model back to users.
+The client selection adopts a random without-replacement strategy, ensuring that each client participates at most once per round and that the global update remains unbiased in expectation.

 \item Before the SCF satellite which carries area $\left( i-1 \right) $'s model becomes the serving satellite for area $ i $, users in region $ i $ and their connected non-SCF satellites conduct $ \delta - 1 $ global rounds collaboratively.